-- -9 °C will be displayed even if the ambient temperature falls below -9 °C. - 50 °C will be displayed even if the ambient temperature climbs above 50 °C. - The accuracy of the temperature reading may be affected when riding slowly [approximately under 20 km/h (12.5 mi/h)] or when stopped at traffic signals, railroad crossings, etc.
+- -9 °C will be displayed even if the ambient temperature falls below -9 °C. - 50 °C will be displayed even if the ambient temperature climbs above 50 °C.

+The accuracy of the temperature reading may be affected when riding under 20 km/h (12 mi/h) or when stopped at traffic signals and railroad crossings.